tiby312/broccoli-project/report/src/ch0-analysis-method.md

 For our tests lets use an archimedean spiral distribution.
 It gives us a lot of variation in how the aabbs intersects, and allows us to grow the size of the problem without affecting density too much.

-If all the aabbs were dstributed along only one dimension then that would also skew our results.
+If all the aabbs were distributed along only one dimension then that would also skew our results.
 For example, sweep and prune will perform very well if all the aabbs are spaced out along the axis we are sweeping.

-Lets make a archemdian spiral function that takes 3 inputs and produces an archimedean spiral.:
+Lets make a archimedean spiral function that takes 3 inputs and produces an archimedean spiral.:
 * n: the number of aabbs
-* separation: the seperation between the aabbs as they are laid out along the spiral.
+* separation: the separation between the aabbs as they are laid out along the spiral.
 * grow rate: the rate at which the spiral grow outward from the center.

 We increase n to increase the size of the problem.